-Recent environmental shocks have challenged the socialsustainability of the Dungeness crab fishery.
+Recent environmental shocks have challenged the social and economic sustainability of the Dungeness crab fishery.
 In 2014-2016, a record marine heatwave (MHW) led to a harmful algal bloom of unprecedented scale(McCabe et al., 2016), causing toxin levels in Dungeness crabs to reach levels dangerous for human consumption and correspondingly lengthy delays in large regions of the coast in the 2015-16 and 2016-17 Dungeness fishing seasons.
 Concurrently, the MHW caused shoreward compression of the preferred feeding habitat of large whales, contributing to a rise in entanglements of whales in Dungeness crab fishing gear and increasing risk of fishery closure due to marine mammal interactions, effects that continued to directly affect fishery closures through the 2017-18 Dungeness crab season (Feist et al., 2021; Santora et al., 2020).
-During this period, Dungeness crab fishers had to contend with significant ecological changes and with the management measures those changes precipitated.
+During this period, Dungeness crab fishers had to contend with significant ecological changes and the management measures those changes precipitated.
 Like with climate extremes in other systems(Loon et al., 2016), the effects of this MHW were complex, reverberated through the social-ecological system, and persisted for years after the anomalous warming dissipated (Fisher et al., 2021; Smale et al., 2019; Suryan et al., 2021).
 While much recent literature is dedicated to examination of biophysical and ecological impacts of the MHW (Biela et al., 2019; McCabe et al., 2016), to date far less attention has been given to exploring how social systems cope and change with these perturbations (Fisher et al., 2021; Jardine et al., 2020).

 In this study, we compare the adaptive responses of behavioral groups within the Dungeness crab fishery to the multi-year MHW that directly affected the 2015-16 through 2017-18 Dungeness crab seasons.
 The 2015-16 Dungeness crab season was the first season to be significantly delayed as a direct result of ecosystem changes, a trend that continued through the 2017-18 season.
 While previous work has investigated economic impacts (Holland and Leonard, 2020; Jardine et al., 2020) and changes in fishery participation due to the MHW-associated harmful algal bloom (Fisher et al., 2021), here we explicitly investigate and quantify fishers’ adaptive spatial behaviors in response to the MHW more broadly and for the full three-year period over which the MHW impacts manifested.
 Using a 10-year time-series of more than 2 million satellite-derived fishing vessel location records, linked to fishery revenue and landings data, we derive quantitative behavioral metrics describing space use and mobility of Dungeness crab vessels, then organize these behaviors into characteristic behavioral groups.
 We explore the overlap of spatial behaviors with profitability, fishing season length, and revenue diversity.
 We track these behavioral groups over time, and identify key behavioral metrics that promoted adaptation during and after the MHW.
-This analysis therefore offers insights into the types of adaptive behaviors that may promote sustainable outcomes for human harvesters in social-ecological systems more broadly.
+This analysis therefore offers insights into the types of adaptive behaviors that may promote sustainable outcomes in other commercial fisheries and perhaps in social-ecological systems more broadly.

 Materials and Methods